 The city offers visitors a lively atmosphere, a vibrant nightlife and a wide range of restaurants and bars to enjoy.
 For those shopaholics out there Dublin City offers a plethora of shopping outlets of all shapes and sizes such as Grafton Street, Henry Street, Dundrum Shopping Centre, Jervis Street Shopping Centre and St Stephens Green.
-Read more on Shopping in Dublin.

 Touring Ireland: Ireland’s Ancient East

 The route takes participants off the beaten path, through beautiful landscapes and settlements that go back millennia, from ancient Irish settlements through early Christian Ireland, Medieval Ireland and Anglo Ireland.

 Boyne Valley Drive

 This region is significant for the fact the area has been inhabited for 9,000 years!
-The Boyne Valley Drive is only 220km long, making it very accessible for people hiring a car in Dublin City Centre and wanting to get the most out of a short visit to Ireland.
+The Boyne Valley Drive is only 220km long, making it very accessible for people to rent a car Dublin and wanting to get the most out of a short visit to Ireland.

-- Genuine city centre location
+- Genuine Dublin car hire location

 - Cars and vans available to rent in the city centre

 - Excellent customer service